Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Let me go all the way out.

-Right, we're over here in the United States.
+We're over here in the United States.

 So you have Lebanon here.

-Israel is directly south of it, okay?
+Israel is directly south of it.

-Here's Gaza for frame of reference, hitting the on the south, southwest side of the water, right?
+Here's Gaza for frame of reference hitting the on the south southwest side of the water, right?

-The um and then here is Lebanon, right?
+The and then here is Lebanon, right?

 Southern Lebanon.

-Now, this area is extremely contentious, especially after uh October 7th, because after October 7th happened, what Lebanon was doing was shooting rockets into northern Israel every day, right, after October 7th.
+Because after October 7th happened, what Lebanon was doing is shooting rockets into northern Israel every day, right, after October 7th.

 And they did this to weaken the IDF forces so that they would not be able to send all their troops down here to Gaza.